- Insure the respectful treatment of the deceased and the family.

 - Preserve the area in its natural state.

-Cedar Brook Burial Ground Mission Statement
+Cedar Brook Burial Ground is open year round.

 Planning a funeral - others . . . or yours